 #15A.
 By adding this criterial a secondary roof slopes at rear or side of the single-family homes could be of a lower slope to accommodate variety in massing allow for flexibility to adjust to various floorplan layouts.
 These slopes would be perpendicular (90 degrees) to the primary slope and would not be allowed to face the street or open public areas.

-See Attachment 15A-A for examples conditions.
+See Attachment 15A-A of Attachment 2 for examples conditions.

-Staff Response: Staff supports this proposed change.
+Staff Response: The DRB supports this proposed change.
 This request is similar to #13 above regarding architectural details and features.